NattapongSiri/permutator/readme.md

 - Function that call callback function to return product
 ### Iterator
-This crate provides `GosperCombination` struct that implement `IntoIterator` trait.
+This crate provides `GosperCombination` struct that implement `IntoIterator`, `IteratorCell`, `IteratorReset` trait.
 The struct provide 3 use cases.
 - Use Rust builtin `Iterator` functionality.
 - Use `next` function that return borrowed result into mutable slice.
 - use `next_into_cell` function that return borrowed result into Rc<RefCell<>> of mutable slice.
+- use `reset` function instead of creating a new Iterator everytime you need to reiterate.
 ### Trait
 This crate provides `Combination` trait and basic implementation on generic slice and generic Vec.
 It add `combination(usize)` function on the slice and Vec.